tocology/react_redux/README.md

 There are tree different sub-projects.
 - YouTube: it is only composed of React and deals with how to get data by Ajax or communicate with components by events(callbacks)
 - BookList: it is composed of React and Redux.
 Especially, it deals with Action creators, so we can check the flow of whole process.
 - WeatherForecastChart: it is also based on React and Redux with actions.
 However, there is something more important.
 That is Redux-Promise.
 It works like Promise of javascript, so holding the actions until the job is finished.
+Additionally, react-sparklines and react-google-maps are used to describe charts.

 **Weather Data**